 We picked up our rental car and set a course for Ascoli Satriano, which was less than 2 hours from Napoli.
 About an hour into our drive, we pulled off the main road and found a restaurant for lunch.
 The portions were generous and everything tasted delicious.
 They even had Rocky’s favorite dish, polpo (octopus) salad.

 We continued on and reached our destination with feelings of excitement and wonder.
 These were the streets that Antonio Auriemma and his family once walked!
-We parked in the small piazza in the middle of town, paid a guy in a fluorescent yellow vest 1,20€ for parking and walked uphill to the town’s city hall.
+We parked in the small piazza in the middle of town, paid a guy in a fluorescent yellow vest 1,20€ for parking and walked uphill to the town’s municipal building.

 The front entrance was closed, so we went around the corner and knocked on the door of the police station.
 A short, silver-haired man in uniform answered and we used broken Italian to ask about the Anagrafe and shared our intent to pick up an ID card there.
 He held up one finger, said, “Un momento” and dialed a number on his phone.